fimmtiu/clio-hiring-ui/README.md

   * Write some tests using whatever testing framework you'd like.
 Your tests should have a reasonable test coverage of the code you have written.
     * See: http://guides.rubyonrails.org/testing.html
     * Possible testing frameworks include, but are not limited to: `rspec`, `minitest`, `test-unit`

-### Security

-  * Security is very important to a web app.
-Along with this project, submit a list of security issues that can occur in a web application and for each one tell us:
-    * What makes it bad?
-    * Is it possible that this app is vulnerable to it?
-If so, how would you fix it.
-If not, how do you know?
-(Don't worry about external gems here)